DUNE-DAQ/docs/docs/packages/daq-cmake/README.md

 # the place of this comment.
 Make sure they match up with the
 # find_package calls in your package's CMakeLists.txt file
 ```
 The only part of this file you need to worry about is the "Insert find_dependency()..." comment.
 In place of this comment, you'll want to call CMake's `find_dependency` function (details [here](https://cmake.org/cmake/help/latest/module/CMakeFindDependencyMacro.html)) for each package that mypackage depends on; this ensures that developers who call `find_package(mypackage)` don't need to have explicit `find_package` calls on these dependencies.
+Please note that if you want to _drop_ a dependency from your package, not only should you remove the relevant `find_package` call from `CMakeLists.txt`, you should also remove the corresponding `find_dependency` call in your `<package>Config.cmake.in` file.

 You can see a simple example of this kind of file with `toylibrary/cmake/toylibraryConfig.cmake.in`.